PlayDough1992/pdEMU/README.md

-# pdEMU - Universal Libretro Frontend
+# pdEMU - Universal Libretro Frontend (Windows)

-A multi-system emulator frontend that supports all RetroArch/libretro cores.
+A multi-system emulator frontend for Windows that supports all RetroArch/libretro cores.
 Play games from dozens of classic systems including Game Boy Advance, NES, SNES, Genesis, PlayStation, and many more!

-**Now available on Windows!** This branch contains the Windows port with full compatibility.
+**Native Windows build with full OpenGL support!**

 ## Features